sjahnn/PRANA/README.md

 ### Usage
 This repository contains clinical and expression data, saved as **combinedCOPD_RelatedGenesOnly.RDS**.
-Of note, this looks at 28 COPD-related genes that were identified in a recent genome-wide association study (Sakornsakolpat *et al.*, 2019).
+Of note, this looks at 28 COPD-related genes that were highlighted in a recent genome-wide association study (Sakornsakolpat *et al.*, 2019).
 The full data is available from the Gene Expression Database with accession number GSE158699 (Wang *et al.*, 2021).

 * **TotalConnectivity.R** is to calculate the total connectivity of each gene.
 * **EmpiricalBayes_Datta_2005.R** is to compute the adjusted p-values via empirical Bayes approach (Datta and Datta, 2005)